criscola/kubernetes-dbaas/docs/dba_guide.md

 Input parameters can be supplied directly by end-users or by infrastructure.

-Every value input/output value is treated as a `string` (i.e. `TEXT`, `varchar`...).
+Every input/output value is treated as a `string` (i.e. `TEXT`, `varchar`...).

 Errors should be returned using the built-in mechanism of the DBMS involved, e.g. using exceptions.
 If an exception is returned, the Operator will re-execute the operation again using an exponential back-off strategy.

 In order to identify each distinct database instance, it is strongly recommended **having at least an input parameter acting as ID for each operation**.
 Each store procedure call will provide an ID so that store procedures know which Kubernetes resource is bound to its relative database instance.
-This ID has the same purpose as an IDs in the database world.
+This ID has the same purpose as IDs in the database world.

 ### Create
 The operation will return a RowSet with at least two columns, `key` and `value`.
 Example: